 Rural medical care offers a more personalized approach to healthcare for patients.
 Because most rural communities are close-knit, with small populations, doctors get to know their patients, families, and friends more easily.
-This type of care ensures the trust of a patient and increases the chances of a continuing and successful treatment program.
-Word of mouth, in smaller populations, can help to keep a constant flow of patients and good repertoire for rural doctors.
+This type of care ensures a patient’s trust and increases the chances of a continuing and successful treatment program.
+In smaller populations, word of mouth can help keep a constant flow of patients and a good repertoire for rural doctors.

 As a doctor, there is a perceived better quality of life in rural environments.
 Urban physicians may take home a higher salary, but the overall lower cost of living in a rural town can grant a more comfortable lifestyle for doctors.
-It gives them the opportunity to purchase larger houses with more land, whereas in the urban real estate market, there is more demand than there is the supply of housing.
+It allows them to purchase larger houses with more land, whereas there is more demand in the urban real estate market than housing supply.
 The price of urban homes is significantly more than the cost of rural homes.

-Physicians who work in rural environments often have a better opportunity to expand their learning than their urban counterparts do.
+Physicians who work in rural environments often have a better opportunity to expand their learning than their urban counterparts.
 Since rural doctors often take on cases they normally wouldn’t have seen in their medical courses or residencies, they become a “jack-of-all-trades-doctor.”

-Due to a geographic lack of close resources like specialists and hospitals, rural physicians benefit from the wide variety of knowledge they have to have to assist patients with conditions that would typically be treated by a specialist in a big city.
+Due to a geographic lack of close resources like specialists and hospitals, rural physicians benefit from the wide variety of knowledge they have to assist patients with conditions that a specialist in a big city would typically treat.
 Medicine is often seen as a one-sided beneficial practice.
 A doctor treats a patient, and to their benefit, they get better.
 Or at least that is the way we hope it works.
 The truth is everyone benefits.

 Challenges of Rural Care:

-Rural communities inherently come with a smaller population, as well as a smaller population of physicians per capita.
+Rural communities inherently come with a smaller population and a smaller population of physicians per capita.
 Telemedicine has helped bridge this gap.
-Because rural hospitals are closing (or haven’t ever opened) and access to specialized care in rural areas is lacking, telemedicine is becoming more common.
-While it doesn’t replace a normal physician visit, an electronic meeting can help rural patients gain access to specialists without the need to travel great distances.
+Telemedicine is becoming more common because rural hospitals are closing (or haven’t even opened), and access to specialized care in rural areas is lacking.
+While it doesn’t replace a normal physician visit, an electronic meeting can help rural patients gain access to specialists without traveling great distances.

-An analysis done between 2007-2008 by the American Heart Association concluded that less than 1 percent of all American children met the guidelines of a diet for ideal heart health.
+An analysis done between 2007-2008 by the American Heart Association concluded that less than 1 percent of all American children met the diet guidelines for ideal heart health.

 It was noted that eating habits were poor due to a lack of fruits and vegetables, lean protein, and whole grains.
 They found that kids were instead eating foods with high caloric values and low nutritional values.
 Since rural areas are typically poorer communities, they often lack money to purchase healthy food options.